josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 worked in this country as a full citizen for decades and wouldnt say boo to a goo.

 bit naughty to do it to drivers even on hands free, no?

+---

+something thats really hard to parse is the economic interests here

+my economic output has declined massively sincr this all started happening; frequent attempts to increase my economic productivity and gross investment in the market (domeatic and otherwise) have higely and disproportionately declined.

+if yiu needed an incentive, my lindon purchase history would scream "show her birningham", and i would have given endless hours (i was regularly 60+ hrs and openly refused ewtd cover)

+this supporta theorising that there is both official and unifficial ourpose here; i have no incentive otherwise.

+even just as ive been gere, usual dopamine deoendancies have dropped dramatically: i wondeted why i was thirsty; im usually attached to caffeine.

+this is so bizarre.

+also ive fallen in live with 3 dresses, and my heart is lost forever.

+it diesnt make a lit if sense as an evinomic project; by extension, it seems like lical stakeholders who have been incilced in different ways may be very very blind to the gull extent.

+additionalky:

+you need to be self auditing.

+i dint think im the only person in this conga line who got nudged or gets nudged.

+also also:

+so many management and productivity books here.

+its like going ti a world which isnt stuck in the 1970s.